Repair Roland Juno 106 Vintage Analog Synthesizer Reparatur Service15. Januar 2020

 After I came up with a solution I noticed, that it was again not a direct replacement.
 The two new voiced had a slighty different timing in the ADSR, so that in some cases I could audit a difference between the two new voices and the four working IR3R01 .

-I spoke to my customer and we decided to swap all IR3R01 to the new solution.
+I swapped all IR3R01 with the new replacement solution.
 Which then worked great.
 No difference between each voice, which is great.
 The juno just sounds amazing again.
 So it was worth to also clean/refurbish all faders, switches, buttons, jacks and of course the keyboard and contacts.

 There are lethal voltage exposed in electronic devices.
 Unless you know what you are doing, don’t try this.
 If you following along, you doing so at your own risk.